-Better to have lost money shorting the market than longing the market, because at least I know the world is improving.
-The way the market keeps going up (7.5% this week), we'll all be millionaires in no time, and I will definitely be retired by the end of this year!
+Better to have lost money shorting the market than longing the market.
+And at least I know the world is improving.
+The way the market keeps going up (7.5% this week), we'll all be millionaires in no time.
+And I will definitely be retired by the end of this year!

 My wife has been on a spending moratorium for the past 3 months.
 We both promise each other we won't buy any material items for 3 months leading up to our birthdays as a way to avoid gift sabotage, and save money.

 Frugal Wife = Frugal Husband